ShubraChowdhury/AzureMLCapstone/README.md

 ## Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

 In this train.py is the entry script and LogisticRegression has been use.
 Hyperparameter uses RandomParameterSampling as I was expecting that random sampling over the hyperparameter search space using RandomParameterSampling in our parameter sampler would  reduces computation time and still find a reasonably models when compared to GridParameterSampling methodology where all the possible values from the search space are used.

+Scikit-learn Logistic Regression ( from sklearn.linear_model import LogisticRegression) , RandomParameterSampling from (from azureml.train.hyperdrive.sampling import RandomParameterSampling) was used  "--C" : choice(0.01,0.1,1) ,   "--max_iter" : choice(20,40,70,100,150), here  C as inverse regularization C = 1/λ  which had a choice between 0.01, 0.1 and 1 , max_iter is for max number of iteration which has a choice between 20 ,40,70,100 and 150.

 BanditPolicy is used is an early stopping policy.
 It cuts more runs than a conservative policy like the MedianStoppingPolicy, hence saving the computational time significantly.
 BanditPolicy reference [BanditPolicy reference](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-tune-hyperparameters)